carlitoselmago/event_php/README.md

 ## Instructions

-- Clone/download the event_php respository in the root of the website, IMPORTANT: this is not meant to be the root itself, it should stay as a folder of /, and index.php should be created at the root, loading the class from the event_php folder

-- Create a file for custom css /event_php/template/template.less
+- Create a file for custom css
+/template/template.less

-- Create a file for custom js /event_php/template/template.js
+- Create a file for custom js
+/template/template.js

-- create a /index.php with something like this
+- create a index.php with something like this

 ```
 <?php